Cracko298/MC3DS-Skyblock-Plus/README.md

 2. Take the "templates" folder from the extracted *.zip file, and copy it too the folder '\luma\titles\[TitleID]\romfs' on your 3DS.
 3. Put your SDHC Card inside of your 3DS, and turn it on.
 4. Startup Minecraft 3DS Edition, and create a "New" Festive World, it will Load Skyblock+ just like you would expect.

-Note #1: If you would like to save your game using this Meathod, you'll need the same region DLC to Save it to your ExtData Worlds Folder.
-Note #2: If you do NOT have DLC installed, but still want to use FWO because it's easier, use "FWO NO DLC", and install the same way.
-         **Press "New Mario World" instead of "New Festive World" when loading Skyblock+.
 ```
 ### World Installation:
 ```